Virtual Users

 An MCP Server attaches a Model Context Protocol endpoint to the Virtual User.
 Once attached, the server's tools are exposed to the model in real time during the call.

 ✅Precondition: Requires you to connect to a running, external MCP server, which offers more flexibility.
+The MCP server uses reusable Authentication configuration items — 🔎 also see Authentication in the property table row below.

 💡Use this when…